esrademirturk-nl/library_management_system_oop/README.md

 - On startup, a **login screen** is shown.
 - The user can **log in** or **create a new account**.
-- ## 📋 Menu Options
+- Menu options:
   1. List all books
   2. Borrow a book
   3. Return a book
   4. Show my borrowed books
   5. Save and exit
 - On exit, all data is **saved to a JSON file**.
 - On the next run, the system **loads the saved state** and continues.